seanbaxter/DirectXShaderCompiler/docs/Atomics.rst

 Introduction
 ============

-Historically, LLVM has not had very strong support for concurrency; some minimal intrinsics were provided, and ``volatile`` was used in some cases to achieve rough semantics in the presence of concurrency.
+Historically, LLVM37 has not had very strong support for concurrency; some minimal intrinsics were provided, and ``volatile`` was used in some cases to achieve rough semantics in the presence of concurrency.
 However, this is changing;
 there are now new instructions which are well-defined in the presence of threads